Code-Institute-Submissions/Francesca-Lupu-Resume-Milestone2/README.md

 The idea is that an employer with a vacant position in his company could view my website and get an idea about me and about my coding skills.

-This will certainly also be helpful personaly as it could be a useful tool in securing future employment in this field.
+This will certainly also be helpful personally as it could be a useful tool in securing future employment in this field.

-In fact, in my opinion while looking for a position in such creative work field, there is a need for more than a simple paper resume
+In fact, in my opinion while looking for a position in such creative work field, there is a need for more than a simple paper resume.

 ----------------------------------------------------------------------------------------------------------------------------------------------